tw-mosip/inji-vc-renderer/kotlin/Readme.md

 ```
 - Returns the Replaced svg template to render proper SVG Image.
 It list of SVG Template if multiple render methods are present in the VC.

+- `convertSvgToPdf(svgList: List<String>): String` - expects the list of SVG Templates as input and returns the PDF in base64 format.
+    - `svgList` - List of SVG Templates to be converted to each pages in PDF.

 ## Package Structure
 ```